02.16.2025

 • Major depression with psychotic features

-The Rejuvenate Ketamine Protocol
+The Rejuvenate Ketamine Protocol in Tucson

 Comprehensive Pre-Treatment Evaluation